 Further stifling growth has been the inability of Kraft Heinz to raise prices due to stagnant inflation in the markets where it operates or to sell more products thanks to the afore-mentioned competition from smaller producers.

 In a short statement issued Sunday Kraft said it had “amicably agreed to withdraw its proposal.”
 When Unilever rejected the offer, saying the two companies’ opposing business models precluded a merger, Kraft said, “it was best to step away early so both companies can focus on their own independent plans to generate value.”

 Specifically, Unilever said it saw growth coming from investment in its home and personal-care product line while Kraft has placed emphasis on cutting costs to increase revenue.
 This clarification came after Kraft initially concluded Unilever’s opposition had mostly to do with opposition to price.

 What’s Next For Unilever

 Unilever is the world’s second-largest consumer-goods firm by sales after The Procter & Gamble Co.
-(NYSE:PGD).
+(NYSE:PGC).
 Unilever CEO Paul Polman has more than doubled the company’s share price by shifting into higher-end personal-care products and away from food.